Here’s How to Apply for the Working Holiday Visa For Canada!

 At Penguin and Pia, we have lots of experience on the matter!
 Lisa, being German, was able to come to Canada for the better part of a year so that we could live and travel together.
 As such, she applied for her Canada working holiday visa and was accepted in the summer of 2017.
 We lived in Toronto and had the chance to explore a few other places (Montreal, Kingston) but definitely have more to see!

-So, we thought it may be useful to recount her experience of applying, moving, and settling in Canada!
+So, we thought it may be useful to recount her experience of applying, packing, moving, and settling in Canada!
 We guide you through the Canadian working holiday visa application form as well as other details like working holiday age limit.
 We also briefly chat about how the process may differ from country to country.

 **As a disclaimer, this post is intended to provide general information about the process of applying for the Canadian Working Holiday Visa.
 It is in no way meant to replicate/replace the legal or immigration-related advice and specific questions about your application should be directed to the Department of Immigration, Refugees, and Citizenship in Canada.